dimitripol/api-employee/README.md

 # README

-This README would normally document whatever steps are necessary to get the
-application up and running.

-Things you may want to cover:

 Ruby on Rails Employee Api with PostgreSQL.

 ## Getting Started